top of page

 Nursery Overhead Efficiency Project

 The project's goal is to minimize runoff in our local water sources and save energy by decreasing pump run time.
 Nursery growers from Indian River to Miami-Dade can replace their irrigation heads with more efficient mini wobbler heads at no cost.
-To date, the District has exchanged or installed over 20,000 heads, resulting in an estimated annual water savings of over 150.60 million gallons.
+To date, the District has exchanged and installed over 27,300 heads, resulting in an estimated annual water savings of over 206.5 million gallons.

 Nusery with irrigation heads